This topic describes the behavior of the LAST_INSERT_ID() function in OceanBase Database and its differences from MySQL.

 Protocol-level LAST_INSERT_ID

-The LAST_INSERT_ID value in the OK packet of the MySQL protocol.
-When a DML statement modifies the LAST_INSERT_ID value of the session, the LAST_INSERT_ID value in the OK packet returned to the client after the DML statement is executed will be equivalent to the LAST_INSERT_ID value of the session.
-Otherwise, the LAST_INSERT_ID value returned to the client will be the value of the AUTO_INCREMENT column of the last row written by the DML operator.
+In the OK packet of the MySQL protocol, the LAST_INSERT_ID field is used.
+If a DML statement modifies the LAST_INSERT_ID for the session, the LAST_INSERT_ID in the OK packet returned to the client after the DML statement execution will be equivalent to the session's LAST_INSERT_ID.
+Otherwise, the LAST_INSERT_ID returned to the client will be the value of the AUTO_INCREMENT column for the last row written by the DML operator.

 Fully compatible behaviors